Large Language Models for Unit Test Generation: Achievements, Challenges, and Opportunities: Research Methodology

 This probabilistic nature, however, introduces inherent risks.
 LLMs suffer from \textit{hallucinations}, generating syntactically correct but functionally non-existent code.
 Furthermore, they lack an internal execution environment, making them prone to logical errors in assertion generation.
 These limitations necessitate a system-level approach to constrain and guide the model.

-\section{Research methodology}
+\section{Research Methodology}

-\subsection{Paper Collection Methodology}
+\subsection{Paper collection methodology}

 Fig.~\ref{fig:paper_collect} illustrates the systematic literature collection and screening process adopted for this survey.
-First, we defined the inclusion criteria: a study must either utilize large language models (LLMs) for unit test generation or be directly relevant to research in this area.
+We first defined inclusion criteria requiring studies to utilize large language models for unit test generation or be directly relevant to the field.
 Additionally, selected works were required to be published in peer-reviewed conferences, journals, technical reports, or books, or be indexed by recognized academic databases.
 To ensure comprehensive coverage of literature on LLM-driven unit test generation, we employed a hybrid approach that combines automated search with manual screening, covering the period from May 2021 to August 2025.

-Our automated search strategy involved querying prominent academic databases, namely Google Scholar, the ACM Digital Library, the IEEE Xplore Digital Library, DBLP, and arXiv.
+Our automated search process involved querying prominent academic databases, namely Google Scholar, the ACM Digital Library, the IEEE Xplore Digital Library, DBLP, and arXiv.
 The search query, which combined terms such as ``large language model'', ``LLM'', ``GPT'', and ``test generation'', was applied to the title, abstract, and keywords of publications.
 To supplement this automated retrieval and mitigate potential omissions, we also conducted manual searches of leading software engineering venues.
 These included top-tier journals (TOSEM, TSE, IST) and conferences (ICSE, ESEC/FSE, ASE, ISSTA, ICST, SAST, QRS), as well as the dedicated LLM4Code workshop.
 Finally, we performed backward snowballing on the resulting set of papers, inspecting the reference lists of all identified studies to find any additional research on LLM-based unit test generation that may have been missed during the initial search phases.

-\subsection{Collection Results}
+\subsection{Collection results}